 Third Party Maintenance: Support contract costs are rising right along with hardware.
 You can combat these rising costs by leveraging Third Party Maintenance (TPM) programs.Third Party Maintenance on network devices provides significant cost savings over OEM maintenance programs, increased contract flexibility and support for end of life hardware; all without sacrificing any of the critical support necessary to keep your networks running smoothly.

 Buy refurbished network equipment: One of the best ways to save money on your network is to purchase your equipment from a refurbished technology provider instead of from an original equipment manufacturer (OEM) or authorized vendor.
 By going this route, you will obtain virtually the same products but you will pay much less for them.
 What’s more, devices that come from a refurbished technology provider are thoroughly inspected for quality purposes, which will guarantee that they meet expectations once in use in your network.

-Keep using your EOL products: Just because a manufacturer declares that a product has reached the end of its life doesn’t mean it needs to be replaced.
+Extend the life of your Network: It’s ok to keep using EOL Products.
+Just because a manufacturer declares that a product has reached the end of its life doesn’t mean it needs to be replaced.
 In fact, most products can be used for up to 5 to 10 years following their EOL notification.
 You can find the replacement parts and maintenance you need to keep your infrastructure going by consulting with a refurbished technology provider, too.
 So don’t buy into the hype from vendors that you need to upgrade your network when they tell you to!